4 years ago by dekhn

 Finally if someone hacked the Signal servers and a bug in the encryption was found or you forgot to check the conversation verification code and were being MITMd then it's still a violation anyways.
 That is you're good until you aren't - the encryption only protects you while it worked not because you tried (though if it is found you didn't have any encryption on some data that in itself is a fineable offense).

-4 hours ago by astura
+4 years ago by astura

 Signal is not a "covered entity" under HIPAA[1], so they don't need to comply with HIPAA data privacy laws.
 HIPAA is not a generic medical privacy law, it basically only applies if insurance claims are involved.
 (The "I" in "HIPAA" stands for "insurance")